samuq/bird-watcher/README.md

 ## Optional setting tweakings

 * Add your own values for API_KEY and CSE_ID in server.js file to use Google Custom Search Engine to fetch bird images.
-* Add MongoUri to use mongoDb.
+* Add your own value for MongoUri in server.js to use mongoDb.

 ## Build
 Clone the git repo and run `npm install`.